fluttercandies/flutter_image_compress/README.md

 Supports jpeg or png, default is jpeg.

+### keepExif

+If this parameter is true, EXIF information is saved in the compressed result.

+Attention should be paid to the following points:

+1. Default value is false.
+2. Even if set to true, the direction attribute is not included.
+3. Only support jpg format, PNG format does not support.

 ## Result

 The result of returning a List collection will not have null, but will always be an empty array.